 First Floor:

-Open plan living space: With beams.
+Open plan living space:

 Living area: With 40" Freeview TV, DVD player, CD player, Velux windows and French doors leading to Juliet balcony.